Fighting the Green

 "Still alive," James said, "Miraculously.
 I was near enough that I heard the explosion, the screams.
 There was nothing I could do, it was just – something out of a fairy story!
 Neville was in the rubble, I got him out before the death eaters could finish what Voldemort started."

-"Voldemort is -" Lily asked, her confusion growing.
+"Voldemort is -" Lily asked, as her confusion grew.

 "He's dead," James said, "Neville killed him.
 No one knows how, but he's definitely, certainly dead."

-Lily had to sit down after the news, her mind reeling.
-James leaned in beside her, his head resting on her shoulder.
+Lily had to sit down after the news, her mind reeled.
+James leaned in beside her and rested his head on her shoulder.

 "We had help," Lily admitted, "From unexpected friends."

-"Could have been," is all James said, as Lily's breath ruffled his hair.
+"Could have been," was all James said, as Lily's breath ruffled his hair.

 A loud banging noise outside snapped them both out of their revelry.
-They rushed to the window and saw fireworks, sparklers, numerous noise makers below the tower.
+They rushed to the window and saw fireworks, sparklers and numerous noise makers below the tower.